 Dominique Valteau-Couanet is a pediatric oncologist dedicated to Neuroblastoma , High-Dose Chemotherapy and autologous stem cell rescue for solid tumors and immunotherapy.

 She is the Head of the department of Cancerology for Children and Adolescents at Gustave Roussy , Villejuif, France since 2008.
-She is one of the SIOPEN funding members and is President of SIOPEN since 2013.
+She is one of the SIOPEN funding members and has been President of SIOPEN from 2013 to 2019.
 She is the coordinator of the SIOPEN Very High Risk Neuroblastoma Protocol , VERITAS and will coordinate the next SIOPEN High-Risk Neuroblastoma (HR-NBL2).

 Holger N. Lode